Paluxy River: Man track controversy

-Peculiar indistinct and elongate tracks had long been known to the locals as "man tracks" or "moccasin tracks".
-Since 1939, young-Earth creationists began to popularise the tracks, claiming that some tracks were made by mythological giant humans who lived at the same time as the dinosaurs who created the other tracks on the same surfaces.
-This idea became widely known especially due to the 1970 film "Footprints in Stone" by Stanley Taylor; one of the most human-like trackways has been dubbed the "Taylor trail".
+Peculiar indistinct and elongated tracks had long been known to the locals as "man tracks" or "moccasin tracks".
+Since 1939, young-Earth creationists began to popularize the tracks, claiming that some tracks were made by mythological giant humans, who lived at the same time as the dinosaurs that created the other tracks on the same surfaces.
+This idea became widely known especially due to the 1970 film Footprints in Stone by Stanley Taylor; one of the most human-like trackways has been dubbed the "Taylor trail".
 John Whitcomb, Henry Morris, John Morris, and Carl Baugh all are current or former proponents of the human footprint hypothesis.
-Though there are some that still cite the trackways as evidence against the geological time scale, the general consensus is that all of the human tracks were either fake or interpreted incorrectly.
+Though some still cite the trackways as evidence against the geological timescale, the general consensus is that all of the human tracks were either fake or interpreted incorrectly.

 Some of these tracks were fake, carved by locals to sell during the Great Depression.
 Other man tracks are scour marks eroded by the river.
 Other tracks and trackways, however, were genuine tracks but showed features inconsistent with human footprints.
 Supporters of the human footprint hypothesis claimed that the tracks showed authentic mud "push-ups" and that the time period for the human and dinosaur trackways had to be the same as the trails intersected.
 In 1986, Glen Kuban found that most tracks are V-shaped, with indentations at the front that indicated the presence of three robust digit impressions, often with sharp claw marks.
 Kuban determined that the tracks were made by bipedal dinosaurs with three toes.
 Evidence based in human anatomy also refutes the claim that the footprints are of human origin.
-The foot length measurements were used to calculate approximate heights of the humans; the pace and stride lengths do not match these calculated heights, making it highly unlikely that the tracks are human in origin.
-The measurements do fit the known values for bipedal dinosaurs.
+The foot length measurements were used to calculate approximate heights of the humans; the pace and stride lengths do not match these calculated heights, making the tracks being of human origin highly unlikely.
+The measurements, though, do fit the known values for bipedal dinosaurs.

-While the dinosaurian origin of the tracks is well-established, their peculiar elongate shape proved to be more difficult to explain.
-The tracks typically show three digit impressions that extended from the front end of an elongated trough.
+While the dinosaurian origin of the tracks is well-established, their peculiar elongated shape proved to be more difficult to explain.
+The tracks typically show three-digit impressions that extended from the front end of an elongated trough.
 Kuban, in 1989, argued that this trough-like depression must have been left by the metatarsal bones of the foot, a part that is typically elevated above the ground in dinosaurs.
 Kuban observed that this metatarsus impression is usually on the same level with the digit impressions – suggesting that these dinosaurs must have walked with a plantigrade (or "flat-footed") foot posture.
 Both plantigrade and regular tracks that only consist of digit impressions were found at the sites, indicating that the dinosaurs could switch between both modes of locomotion, depending on behavior.